CDA Chief Orders Swift Completion Of IT Work For 93 Civil Courts - UrduPoint

 CDA Chief Orders Swift Completion Of IT Work For 93 Civil Courts

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd May, 2024) Chairman of the Capital Development Authority (CDA), Muhammad Ali Randhawa, directed on Thursday that all the IT work, including the video conference room for 93 Civil Courts, should be completed as soon as it possible.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th May, 2024) Chairman of the Capital Development Authority (CDA), Muhammad Ali Randhawa, directed that all the IT work, including the video conference room for 93 Civil Courts, should be completed at earliest.

 The CDA chief said that third-party validation of the 93 civil courts should be carried out by NESPAK while the payments should be made after the satisfaction of the judges.